Sudoku

 Here are a few additional improvements I would love to make in the future:

-If I were to rebuild this app, I would reconsider the tech stack: C# proved to be a fantastic backend, but I would likely consider using a different frontend.
+If I were to rebuild this app, I would reconsider the tech stack: C# was a sufficient backend, but I would likely rebuild the entire thing from scratch.

 Acknowledgements and Closing Thoughts